ahinkel/ahinkel.github.io/README.md

 # Austin Hinkel, Ph.D.

-Hi there -- I'm Austin Hinkel.
+Hi there -- my name is Austin Hinkel and this is my personal website.

 I am currently a Visiting Assistant Professor at Colorado College studying Galactic Archaeology and Galactic structure.
-I love teaching introductory Physics and Astronomy courses, and I am also a huge fan of using data science for social good.
+I love teaching introductory physics and astronomy courses, and I am also a huge fan of using data science for social good.

+This website acts as an abbreviated CV, but I also plan to write about some of my work in astronomy, astrophysics, and data science.